alksndrstjc/http-load-tester/README.md

 - the number of requests to make,
 - and the number of concurrent threads to use.

-The output consist of useful metrics in a following format:
+The output consists of useful metrics in a following format:
 ```Request URL: http://localhost:8080/endpoint3
 Total Requests (2XX): 100
 Failed Requests (5XX): 0